ShyBL/BEU/README.md

-# "Beat'Em'Up" - Summer Game Jam
+# 🕹️"Beat'Em'Up" - Summer Game Jam

-"A mysterious robot has landed on Earth on a quest to find monuments and other landmarks.
+*"A mysterious robot has landed on Earth on a quest to find monuments and other landmarks.
 But what is its purpose?
-Only time will tell..."
+Only time will tell..."*

 This beat 'em up style game features punching action, breakable containers, loot, and four levels (France, Italy, Eygpt, USA) to discover cultural landmarks.
 The game is styled in low-poly 3D with a full-screen pixelation effect, giving a modern take on a classic style and genre.